 I am married to the philosopher Katalin Farkas.

-Contact details and links to philpapers, google scholar and Amazon below:
+Contact details and links to philpapers, google scholar and Amazon on the bottom right hand side of this page

 (Note that the papers on philpapers are the same as those here and here.)